ColinSullivan1/nats-java-migrate/README.md

 - Java 1.8 or higher
 - Gradle
-- The golang nats-req binary, found in the examples of the [nats.go]() repository
+- The golang nats-req binary, found in the examples of the [nats.go]() repository (or a substitute that sends a request message).
 - NATS server in your path

 ## Setup